soundaranbu/Razor.Templating.Core/README.md

 Using [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-3.1) for HTML templating was never been so easy like this.
   - Works for **.NET Core 3.0, 3.1**
-  - Works in Console Application, ASP.NET Core Application Independently
+  - Works in **Console, Worker Service, ASP.NET Core, Desktop(WPF, WinForms in .NET Core) Applications** Independently

 This project makes use of [Razor SDK](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/sdk?view=aspnetcore-3.1) for precompiling the views.